-In the current school year, approximately 4,000 students from 15 school systems in 53 high schools are participating in this project.
-To date, 3908 students have participated in the survey, and from this number 97% responded that they have completed a college application.
+In the current school year, approximately 8355 students from 18 school systems in 114 high schools are participating in this project.
+To date, 8355 students have participated in the survey, and from this number 100% responded that they have completed a college application.
+However, several students skipped certain questions.
+The number of students who skipped questions are reflected in the total denominator calculated below.
+The number shows the difference from the total number of students.
 The survey includes five questions that specifically relate to the FAFSA.
 Below are the responses to the questions:

-- 1. 79% (2,980/3,784) stated that they had heard of the FAFSA. - 2.
-57% (2,180/3,784) stated that they would need help with filling out and completing the FAFSA. - 3.
-43% (1,632/3,784) stated that their schools are holding events to help them and their families understand and complete the FAFSA. - 4.
-36% (1,342/3,784) stated that someone from the school reviewed the FAFSA website with them. - 5.
-35% (1312/3,784) stated that they went to the FAFSA.gov website to create a Federal Student Aid Identification Log-in and Password.
+- 1. 84% (6,473/7,697) stated that they had heard of the FAFSA. - 2.
+51% (3,918/7,697) stated that they would need help with filling out and completing the FAFSA. - 3.
+59% (4,556/7,697) stated that their schools are holding events to help them and their families understand and complete the FAFSA. - 4.
+43% (3,326/7,697) stated that someone from the school reviewed the FAFSA website with them. - 5.
+35% (2,705/7,697) stated that they went to the FAFSA.gov website to create a Federal Student Aid Identification Log-in and Password.